viklund/FEGA-onboarding/README.md

 <img src="./docs/assets/img/FEGA-logo-generic.svg" alt="Federated EGA logo, colored logo of storage disk with human figure emerging from behind and the text Federated European Genome-phenome Archive on the right." width="400"  align="right" />

 # Establishing a Federated EGA Node
+*This readme is a placeholder for draft content before we set up the real repository on EGA-archive and organise it to render a useful website, like how the [Galaxy Training Network](https://github.com/galaxyproject/training-material) does it.**
+**The theme used is [Read-the-docs](https://docs.readthedocs.io/en/stable/index.html) and Github Pages version by [jekyll-theme-rtd](https://github.com/carlosperate/jekyll-theme-rtd)**

 Welcome to this collection of onboarding materials for establishing a Federated EGA Node!